ebukaracer/Unity-DirTool/README.md

 ## Usage

 ### Setup:
-*If the installation was successful, a menu option: `Racer > DirTool` will be apear.*
+*If the installation was successful, a menu option: `Racer > DirTool` will be available.*
 - Click on `Racer > DirTool > Menu` to lunch the Editor window.

 #### Quick Create: